Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Large-scale Application of the Method: On-street Parking in Lyon, France

 Detailed information about the locations of the $\sim$ 84,000 on-street parking spots, their rate, and their occupancy (as of 2019) as well as the street network was provided to us by the City of Lyon.
 Here, their attractiveness is assumed to depend exclusively on the Euclidean distance to the driver's destination and on the parking rate (either free of charge, or 1 Euro per hour or 2 Euros per hour).
 The hourly rate $c_h$ in Euros is converted into an equivalent additional distance to destination $d_\mathrm{charge}\approx c_h\cdot 200\,\mathrm{m}$ by balancing the cost for a dwell time of 3 hours with the cost of walking a distance $2\cdot d_\mathrm{charge}$ (from the spot to the destination and the other way round), under the premise of a value of time around 13 Euros/h, multiplied by a penalty factor of 2 for the effort of walking \citep{bonsall2004modelling}, and an effective walking speed of $1\,\mathrm{m/s}$ (with respect to Euclidean distances).
 Finally, we consider that the attractiveness decreases with the square of the distance to destination, with a characteristic length $d_\mathrm{walk}=250\,\mathrm{m}$, so that

+The specific expression that we chose could be refined with targeted local phone surveys, field studies, or `virtual experiments' \citep{fulman2020modeling} involving a representative panel of participants.

-Regarding the perceived parking tension, we adopt the following arbitrary expression for the dependence of the tension factor on the occupancy ${\phi}$, $\beta=\frac{1-{\phi}}{2{\phi}^2}$, which verifies $\beta \to 0$ at very high occupancy and $\beta\gg 1$ when $\phi$ is small.
-In principle, ${\beta}$ should reflect the parking tension experienced by each user or category of users, but, for simplicity, it is here assumed to be fully correlated with the current global occupancy of the network, ${\phi}(t)$.
+Regarding the perceived parking tension, we \AN{arbitrarily} adopt the following expression for the dependence of the tension factor on the instantaneous local occupancy \AN{ ${\phi\alp}$ (measured within a disk of radius $d_{\mathrm{walk}}$ around the destination), $\beta\alp=\frac{1-{\phi\alp}}{{\phi\alp}} + \epsilon$, where $\epsilon \ll 1$ (in practice, $\epsilon$ is set to 0.1) is introduced to prevent the selection of too distant spots at high occupancy.
+This assumes that the actual local occupancy close to the destination reflects the parking tension experienced by each category of users. } It is noteworthy that the formula verifies $\beta\alp \to \epsilon \approx 0$ at very high occupancy and $\beta\alp \gg 1$ when $\phi\alp$ is small.

 However, it should be realised that a large fraction of the existing spots will remain occupied over the whole simulation period (i.e., the morning peak hour).
-Estimating that 95\% of spots in the centre and 87\% in the periphery are occupied at a given time in the morning rush hour, this long-term occupancy was replicated by randomly declaring forbidden (`frozen') a corresponding fraction of spots, reduced by around 20\% to account for cars departing during the simulation period.
-Besides, the mean parking time was set to 2.5 hours, for all destinations (note that, in any event, it cannot exceed the duration of the simulated period).
+Estimating \AN{(in light of limited field data)} that 95\% of spots in the centre and 87\% in the periphery are occupied at a given time in the morning rush hour, this long-term occupancy was replicated by randomly declaring forbidden (`frozen') a corresponding fraction of spots, \AN{reduced by 25\% to 30\% to account for cars departing during the simulation period.} Besides, the mean parking time was set to 2.5 hours, for all destinations (note that, in any event, it cannot exceed the duration of the simulated period).

-Figure~\ref{fig:mapLyon} gives an overview of the locations and rates of parking spots, as well as the chosen injection points and destinations.
-Cars are directed towards their target by computing the shortest-path distance $\tilde{d}$ of every node at the end of a street portion, with the help of the Dijkstra algorithm, and favouring turns into streets whose ends are closest to the destination.
-Technically, for every category $\alpha$ of drivers (i.e., destination), the probability of turning into an adjacent street $\mathcal{S}_i$ when a car in street $\mathcal{S}_0$ reaches an intersection is given by
+Figure~\ref{fig:mapLyon} gives an overview of the locations and rates of parking spots, as well as the chosen injection points and destinations. \AN{ Overall,} cars are directed towards their target by computing the shortest-path distance $\tilde{d}$ of every node at the end of a street segment, with the help of the Dijkstra algorithm, and favouring turns into streets whose ends are closest to the destination. \AN{However, deviations from this shortest-path are allowed, all the more so as the car gets closer to its destination. } Technically, for every category $\alpha$ of drivers (i.e., destination), the probability of turning into an adjacent street $\mathcal{S}_i$ when a car in street $\mathcal{S}_0$ reaches an intersection is given by